Aakash-Chauhan-07/Internship-Final-Project/README.md

 🎉 You’re Ready to Roll!

     Your application is now up and running.
 Note that SMS and WhatsApp features require phone numbers—names won’t do the trick here.
 For emails, you'll need to provide the recipient's email address.
 A demo sender email is included, but feel free to swap it out.
+For sms, you need to login in Phone Link and google messages for web.

 🤖 Gemini Chatbot Setup